Sapphirine/Confidential-Document-Detection-on-iOS-Devices/README.md

-Project: Confidential Photo Detection on IOS
+Project: Confidential Photo Detection on IOS.

 Teammember: Chang Chen (cc3757), Changchang Wang (cw2826), Liang Wu (lw2589), Jialu Zhong (jz2612)

 4 components of the project are included in the 4 directories.